DragonEnergy/platform-capabilites-api/README.md

 All Data is sourced from DATA directory.
 .json is imported and parsed and appended on the endpoint URL

-current routes home /api
+current routes: api is nested in http://localhost:3000/api/...
-/platforms --lists all platforms
+1. /platforms --lists all platforms
-/ecommerce --lists ecommerce platforms only
+2. /ecommerce --lists ecommerce platforms only
-/booking --lists booking platforms only
+3. /booking --lists booking platforms only
-/types --lists type of platforms
+4. /types --lists type of platforms

 Using Insomnia REST client